-The EMSCC can also execute an interrupt acknowledge cycle through software.
+The ESCC can also execute an interrupt acknowledge cycle through software.
 In some CPU environments it is difficult to create the /INTACK signal with the necessary timing to acknowledge interrupts and allow the nesting of interrupts.
-In these cases, the /INTACK signal can be created with a software command to the EMSCC.
-See the Z85233 Enhancements section for more details .
+In these cases, the /INTACK signal can be created with a software command to the ESCC.
+See the Z85230 Enhancements section for more details on this enhancement.

-In the EMSCC, the Interrupt Pending (IP) bit signals a need for interrupt servicing.
+In the ESCC, the Interrupt Pending (IP) bit signals a need for interrupt servicing.
 When an IP bit is 1 and the IEI input is High, the /INT output is pulled Low, requesting an interrupt.
-In the EMSCC, if the IE bit isn't set by enabling interrupts, then the IP for that source is never set.
-The IP bits are readable in RR3.
+In the ESCC, if the IE bit isn't set by enabling interrupts, then the IP for that source is never set.
+The IP bits are readable in RR3A.

 The IUS bits signal that an interrupt request is being serviced.
-If an IUS is set, all interrupt sources of lower priority in the EMSCC and external to the EMSCC are prevented from requesting interrupts.
-The internal interrupt sources are inhibited by the state of the internal daisy chain, while lower priority devices are inhibited by the IEO output of the EMSCC being pulled Low and propagated to subsequent peripherals.
+If an IUS is set, all interrupt sources of lower priority in the ESCC and external to the ESCC are prevented from requesting interrupts.
+The internal interrupt sources are inhibited by the state of the internal daisy chain, while lower priority devices are inhibited by the IEO output of the ESCC being pulled Low and propagated to subsequent peripherals.
 An IUS bit is set during an Interrupt Acknowledge cycle if there are no higher priority devices requesting interrupts.

 There are three types of interrupts: Transmit, Receive, and External/Status.
-Each interrupt type is enabled under program control with Receiver, Transmit, and External/Status interrupts prioritized in that order.
-When the Transmit interrupt is enabled (WR1 D1 = 1), the occurrence of the interrupt depends on the state of WR7' D5.
+Each interrupt type is enabled under program control with Channel A having higher priority than Channel B, and with Receiver, Transmit, and External/Status interrupts prioritized in that order within each channel.
+When the Transmit interrupt is enabled (WR1 D1=1), the occurrence of the interrupt depends on the state of WR7 D5.
 If this bit is reset, the CPU is interrupted when the top byte of the transmit FIFO becomes empty.
-If WR7' D5 is set, the CPU is interrupted when the transmit FIFO is completely empty.
+If WR7 D5 is set, the CPU is interrupted when the transmit FIFO is completely empty.
 (This implies that the transmitter must have had a data character written into it so that it can become empty.)